 - Do not use FORTEO if you are allergic to any of the ingredients in FORTEO.
 Serious allergic reactions have been reported.

 What should I tell my healthcare provider before taking FORTEO?

 - Before you take FORTEO, you should tell your healthcare provider if you have a bone disease other than osteoporosis, have cancer in your bones, have trouble injecting yourself and do not have someone who can help you, have or have had kidney stones, have or have had too much calcium in your blood, take medications that contain digoxin (Digoxin, Lanoxicaps, Lanoxin), or have any other medical conditions.

-- You should also tell your healthcare provider, before you take FORTEO, if you are pregnant or thinking about becoming pregnant.
+- Before you take FORTEO, you should also tell your healthcare provider if you are pregnant or thinking about becoming pregnant.
 It is not known if FORTEO will harm your unborn baby.
-If you are breastfeeding or plan to breastfeed, it is not known if FORTEO passes into your breast milk.
-You and your healthcare provider should decide if you will take FORTEO or breastfeed.
-You should not do both.
+You should also tell your healthcare provider if you are breastfeeding or plan to breastfeed.
+You should not breastfeed while taking FORTEO.

 What are the possible side effects of FORTEO?

 - FORTEO can cause serious side effects including a decrease in blood pressure when you change positions.
 Some people feel dizzy, get a fast heartbeat, or feel faint right after the first few doses.
 This usually happens within 4 hours of taking FORTEO and goes away within a few hours.
 For the first few doses, take your injections of FORTEO in a place where you can sit or lie down right away if you get these symptoms.
 If your symptoms get worse or do not go away, stop taking FORTEO and call your healthcare provider.
 FORTEO may also cause increased calcium in your blood.
 Tell your healthcare provider if you have nausea, vomiting, constipation, low energy, or muscle weakness.
 These may be signs there is too much calcium in your blood.